kyriosdata/construcao-2025-01/docs/fg.md

 - Success output: `Graphical interface started successfully.`
 - Error output (in red): `Failed to start graphical interface`.
 In this case, an error message is shown in the next line (in black).

+> **Note**: the GUI requires a graphical environment to be available on your system.

 ### Installation management